Discharge Instructions for Open Hernia Repair

 Recommendations include the following:

 - After surgery, take it easy for the rest of the day.
-If you had general anesthesia, don't use machinery or power tools, drink alcohol, or make any major decisions for at least the first 24 hours.
+If you had general anesthesia, don't use machinery or power tools, drink alcohol, or make any big decisions for at least the first 24 hours.

 - Don't drive while you are still taking opioid pain medicine, and don't drive until you are able to step firmly on the brake pedal without hesitation.